-In addition to meeting the Lyle School of Engineering admission requirements for a Master of Science degree, applicants are required to satisfy the following additional requirements:
+In addition to meeting the Lyle School of Engineering admission requirements for an M.S. degree, applicants are required to satisfy the following additional requirements:

-- Bachelor of Science in engineering, mathematics or one of the quantitative sciences.
-(A Bachelor of Science in an appropriate engineering discipline is required for the systems engineering and design track.) - A minimum of two years of college-level mathematics, including at least one year of calculus.
+- A B.S. in engineering, mathematics or one of the quantitative sciences.
+(A B.S. in an appropriate engineering discipline is required for the systems engineering and design track.) - A minimum of two years of college-level mathematics, including at least one year of calculus.

-In addition to meeting the Lyle School of Engineering degree requirements for a Master of Science degree, candidates are required to satisfy the following additional requirements:
+In addition to meeting the Lyle School of Engineering degree requirements for an M.S. degree, candidates are required to satisfy the following additional requirements: